-It is advised to avoid all travel to the southern and western districts of the Pool region, including the Boko, Kindamba, Kinkala, Mayama, and Mindouli districts; the Mouyondzi district of Bouenza region; and within 50km of the border with the Central African Republic in Likouala region.
+It is advised to avoid all travel to the southern and western districts of the Pool region, including the Boko, Kindamba, Kinkala, Mayama, and Mindouli districts; the Mouyondzi district of the Bouenza region; and within 50km of the border with the Central African Republic in the Likouala region.

-The U.S. government has limited capacity to provide emergency assistance to citizens outside Brazzaville.
+The U.S. government cannot provide emergency assistance to citizens outside Brazzaville.
 The Pool region, historically a conflict zone between the Government and the Ninja insurgent group, remains a potential risk despite a 2017 ceasefire.
-Violent clashes could resume without warning, particularly in the districts of Boko, Kindamba, Kinkala, Mayama, and Mindouli.
+Violent clashes could resume without warning, particularly in Boko, Kindamba, Kinkala, Mayama, and Mindouli districts.